The psychology of customisation in print

-Lukas has been with GJS since November 2010 and brings with him over 15 years’ experience in public relations, business marketing and strategy.
-He is passionate about psychology and role it plays in communications and human behaviour.
-In his spare time you can find Lukas indulging his passion for astronomy and gazing at other galaxies, snowboarding, playing tennis, or enjoying a few glasses of his favourite NZ sauvignon blanc, Te Koko.
+Lukas has been with GJS since November 2010 and brings with him over 15 years’ experience driving marketing and PR campaigns, business, and communications strategy for clients both big and small.
+Lukas is responsible GJS’ marketing strategies and business development activities.
+In his spare time you can find Lukas shredding some powder on his snowboard, indulging his passion for photography, keeping fit at F45 or enjoying a few glasses of his favourite NZ sauvignon blanc - Te Koko.
 Lukas’ favourite colour is blue.

 GJS is Australia’s premier provider of solutions and services for the textile, promotional products, custom photo gift, sign and display industries.
 With over 41 years’ experience, GJS supplies everything needed to start and operate a successful printing business including equipment, consumables, training and support.
 Headquartered in Revesby, NSW, and with additional teams located in Victoria and Queensland, GJS serves customers throughout Australia, New Zealand, and the Pacific Islands.
 For more information visit: gjs.co.
 GJS and the GJS logo are trademarks or registered trademarks of GJS.
 Other names are trademarks of their respective owners.